The

 Arcade.

-as the novelty of the Kinetoscope and similar peep shows wore
+novelty of the Kinetoscope and similar peep shows wore off and

-off and film projected on to large screens appeared, promoters
+film projected on to large screens appeared, promoters began building

-began building what were first termed movie palaces.
-Vancouver
+what were first termed movie palaces.
+Vancouver got its first

-got its first in 1910, the Maple Leaf Theatre at 877 Granville
+in 1910, the Maple Leaf Theatre at 877 Granville St. Peep shows

-St. Peep shows were relegated to amusement parks and fairs.
-There
+were relegated to amusement parks and fairs.
+There they would

-they would have stayed, except for the sexual revolution several
+have stayed, except for the sexual revolution several decades

-entrepreneurs in the fast-growing pornography market hit upon
+in the fast-growing pornography market hit upon a bright idea.

-a bright idea.
-The story goes that one or more shady characters
+The story goes that one or more shady characters came across an

-came across an old peep show machine on their distribution routes.
+old peep show machine on their distribution routes.
+Peep shows

-Peep shows had always been secret havens for risqu‚ film, but
+had always been secret havens for risqu‚ film, but these guys

-these guys put the newly legal sex movies in them.
-Part of the
+put the newly legal sex movies in them.
+Part of the brainstorm

-brainstorm was encasing the film apparatus itself inside a cubicle,
+was encasing the film apparatus itself inside a cubicle, so the

-new peep shows were a huge hit, spreading across North America
+peep shows were a huge hit, spreading across North America and

 sex product.
 In the peep show heyday of the mid 1970s, infamous